 Visit Tasmania’s Swiss Village Grindelwald

 The Tasmanian Grindelwald was built around an artificial lake with all the buildings built in the Swiss style with plenty of pretty window boxes for flowers and wooden shutters.
 Visitors can enjoy a golf course and store here, as well as stay in the chalets or Grand Chateau Hotel.
 There’s a bistro that looks like an alpine lodge, a lovely bakery, gift shops and cafés here.
-We visited just after Christmas with all the decorations still up, which felt very weird as it looked very European except it was very hot!
+We visited just after Christmas with all the decorations still up, which felt very weird as it looked totally European except it was hot and sunny!

 Explore the Tamar Valley Wineries